namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - First try apple continuous camera for laptop-mind-phone-snap document batch scanning .
 Saves so much time!
 (2026-01-03).
 - Perhaps first time I used Strava while ice skating?
 There was some GPS drift and I only had idea to record half way in but ended up being 2.21 miles in 29 min, so 4.6mi/hour, oddly slow haha (2026-01-04).

+### Changed
+- This month, I've done more bed sleep initiations as opposed to couch sleep initiations in a long time (years?).
+Having a couch guest has really helped here 😅.

 ## 2025-12
 ### Changed
 - First time, tried making chicken soup by first roasting the chicken (450F 30min) before putting it into the soup.
 (2025-12-10).